 Clean your wood stove baffle regularly to maintain efficiency and prevent increased smoke production.

-Make sure your stove is completely cooled down, and follow the manufacturer’s instructions to remove the baffle.
+Ensure that your stove has fully cooled down and carefully follow the instructions provided by the manufacturer to remove the baffle.

 Use a stiff brush or scraper to remove any buildup or debris, and wear gloves and a mask to protect yourself.